gilliss/gilliss.github.io/_posts/2018-03-21-binned-unbinned-spectral-fits-pymc3.markdown

 ![png](/assets/2018-03-21-binned-unbinned-spectral-fits-pymc3_files/fig_29_1.png)

 Again we see that the ratio of weights is $w2/w1 ≈ 2$, as we expect.
-The `traceplot` displays histograms of MCMC samples from the two Normal components of the mixture models (labeled as `norm1` and `norm2`), and the marginal posterior distributions for each weight (with $w2$ in orange and $w1$ in blue).
+The `traceplot` displays histograms of MCMC samples from the two Normal components of the mixture models (labeled as `norm1` and `norm2`), and the marginal likelihood distributions for each weight (with $w2$ in orange and $w1$ in blue).

 # Unbinned fit results